joseneves23/bot-civico-pt/README.md

 ```
 The application will be available at `http://localhost:3000`.

-### Environment Variables
-Copy the `.env.example` file to `.env` and fill in the required environment variables, such as API keys and configuration settings.

 ## Usage
 Once the application is running, users can interact with the chatbot through the web interface.
 Simply type your question in the input field and hit enter to receive a response.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.